 Originally from Oswego, New York, John Baumann has been producing, writing and performing in the Bay Area for nearly twenty years after studying literature, theology, philosophy and theater at Drew University.
 His energetic and philosophical solo performances have been seen at The Marsh, Theater of Yugen, Climate Theater, and The EXIT Theatre.
 He co-directed Right Brain Performancelab with Jennifer Gwirtz from 1998 through 2010.
 John appeared in Goldie Award-winner Dan Carbone's There Be Monsters and other plays.
 John is a workshop facilitator for and became Co-Executive Director of The Field San Francisco in 2005.
+He currently lives and works in Portland, Oregon.

 Photo credits: Steven Gelberg, Lance Huntley, Jo Nemoyten, Kegan Marling.
 Videography credit: Loren R. Robertson Productions.